2025 Transactional Law Meet: Frequently Asked Questions

 After submitting a Draft Agreement, teams will receive a Draft Agreement on which they will need to make comments (the “Mark-Up Agreement”).
 Teams will have a second opportunity to communicate with the client prior to submitting a Mark-Up Agreement.
 The Draft Agreements and Mark-Up Agreements are distributed in a daisy chain fashion.
 For example, Seller 1 will send a Draft Agreement to Buyer 1 to mark-up, Buyer 1 will send its Draft Agreement to Seller 2 to mark-up, and Seller 2 will send its Draft Agreement to Buyer 2 to mark-up, etc.

-Prior to the February 23 Competition, Judges will receive the Draft Agreements and Mark-up Agreements for the teams they will judge.
+Prior to the February 28 Competition, Judges will receive the Draft Agreements and Mark-up Agreements for the teams they will judge.
 Judges will score these agreements prior to the Competition.
 The judges’ scores and comments will be available to teams at the conclusion of the Competition.

-On February 23rd, teams will engage in two rounds of negotiation.
+On February 28 teams will engage in two rounds of negotiation.
 Each round will last approximately 80 minutes.
 Teams will negotiate during the first 50 minutes of the round.
 The last 30 minutes of the round each team will have a private 15 minute debrief with the judges to explain the team’s approach and their expected resolution (if one has not been achieved) and judges will provide feedback on the team’s performance.
-In one round students will negotiate as the side that created the base Draft Agreement.
+In one round student’s will negotiate as the side that created the base Draft Agreement.
 In the other round teams will negotiate as the side that submitted comments or a Mark-Up to a Draft Agreement.
 Thus each team will negotiate either as the first drafter or as the commentating party.
 Students will receive scores from two judges in each round of the Competition.

 How is the Competition judged?